What Is an Opportunity Cost and How Is it Calculated?

 Limitations of Opportunity Cost

 Perhaps the most significant limitation of opportunity costs is that businesses and investors usually base them on estimations and guesswork.
-Historical records can’t predict the future, and you’ll find that the formula isn’t always accurate.
+Historical records can’t predict the future, and you’ll find that the formula isn’t precisely accurate.

 Opportunity costs are suitable for speculation but not for calculating exact numbers.